dirkpuge/glossary/languages.md

 Dart is a client-optimized programming language for apps on multiple platforms.
 Used for **Flutter**.

+## Data Serialization Language

+Data serialization is the process of converting data objects present in complex data structures into a byte stream for storage, transfer and distribution purposes.

 ## Elixir (Erlang)

 Elixir is a **functional**, **concurrent**, general-purpose programming language that runs on the Erlang **virtual machine**.